Laura Evans: Music career

 In April 2014, Evans released a country EP called Remember When, including the song "More of Me" co-written with Ben Spivak from the band Magic!.
-They were was featured on the season 2 finale of the full episode of, Party Down South, on the CMT channel.
+They were featured on the season 2 finale of the full episode of, Party Down South, on the CMT channel.
 In 2015, "What's Left of Me" co-written with country singer-songwriter Brett Detar and Nashville Producer Jeff Zacharski was featured on the second season of the Party Down South.
 In May 2020, Evans released a single "Running Back To You" co-written with Ben Spivak.
 The single topped the UK iTunes blues chart and reached 43 on US blues chart.
 Her follow up single "Drag Me Back In" co-written with Desi Valentine was released in June 2020 and reached number 2 on the UK blues chart.
 It received continued radio support from BBC Radio Wales and airplay on Planet Rock Radio.
 In 2022, Evans released her 11 track debut album, State Of Mind.
 It included the single "I'm Alright" and "Fire with Fire" and peaked at number 1 on the UK blues chart.
 In May 2022, Evans toured as special guest with the Californian rock band, Robert Jon & the Wreck.
 The album was well received by the UK media and featured in several printed press magazines.